-Well, the left side is now simply Mn (since a logaM is M) — and the right side simplifies too, because if you think of the Mn as a single entity or as "something", then alogaMn is simply Mn.
-(It's a raised to base a logarithm of "something", which since those are opposite operations, it simplifies to "something").
+Well, the left side is now simply Mn (since a logaM is M) — and the right side simplifies too, because alogaMn is simply Mn. (a raised to a power and logarithm base a are opposite operations).

-Now, I assume textbooks will have it different still, and probably simpler... so I assume I didn't get quite there.
+Now, I assume textbooks might present a different proof, and probably simpler...
 Don't get me wrong, I have proved it!
-But I would need to try again, I guess, to find the ultimate simple looking proof.
+But I would need to try again, I guess, to find the ultimate "simple" proof.

-But I hope you got the point how proving or any other mathematical problem solving is a process... and sometimes you may find a solution that is solution but not the most beautiful one.
-But see, if you are at the quest of trying to recreate those cookies you tasted at friend's house, even if you don't quite achieve the exact same taste or shape, you can still enjoy the cookies you made - if they still turn out to be cookies, that is.
+However, I hope you got the point of how proving or any other problem solving is a process.
+Sometimes you may find a solution that is a true solution, just not the most aesthetic one.
+But if your quest is to recreate those cookies you tasted at a friend's house, even if you don't quite achieve the same exact taste, you can still enjoy the cookies you made - if they still turn out to be cookies, that is.

-I also realize that I did solve this problem fairly quickly and without astaying a lot, compared to what you would expect from a high school or college (I couldn't help it - after all I am a math teacher).
-But just remember, it's not bad to go astray for a while... as long as you keep "monitoring" your own progress and can turn back if it doesn't look too good - but at the same time don't "erase" all your erroneous work.
+Also remember, it's OK to go astray for a while when solving a problem... as long as you keep "monitoring" your own progress and take some other route if things don't look too good - but at the same time don't erase all your erroneous work.
 Instead, analyze it.
-Analyzing your own work will so often give you a clue for a new route.
+Analyzing your own work will so often give you a clue for a new way forward.